 Forget what The Terminator taught you: History is full of robots that peacefully served humans.
 For hundred of years inventors have attempted to build mechanical friends that they hoped would go on to serve the planet, not take it over.
 Early robots served tea, smoked cigarettes, played the trumpet and even prayed.
 Inventors used them to recreate human interactions and find ways to automate everyday tasks.
 Here are the best examples of primitive robots that are definitely not destined to be humankind's future overlords.

 The Digesting Duck Of 1739 Ate And Pooped

-In 1739, French inventor Jacques de Vaucanson created a robotic duck that appeared to eat grain and defecate pellets through rubber tubes.
-It was known as the "Digesting Duck," though the device didn't actually metabolize anything.
-However, de Vaucanson hoped he could eventually create a truly digesting automaton in time.
+In 1739, French inventor Jacques de Vaucanson created "Digesting Duck," a robotic duck that appeared to eat grain and defecate pellets through rubber tubes.
+Though the device didn't actually digest anything, de Vaucanson hoped he could eventually create a truly digesting automaton in time.

 Al-Jazari Made A Musical Robot Band In The 11th Century

 One British computer scientist theorizes that the robo-band worked via a system of pegs and levers.
-The pegs, for example, controlled the rhythm of the band's drummer, sort of like a primitive drum machine.
+The pegs, for example, controlled the rhythm of the band's drummer, like a primitive drum machine.

 A 16th Century Mechanical Monk Still Works Today

 They don't make 'em like they used to: there's a robot monk at the Smithsonian Institution that has been functional since 1560.
 The story goes that King Philip II of Spain commissioned a "mechanic" to honor the life of Didacus of Alcalá, a monk that Philip thought saved his son's life.